-This guide will cover 101 ideas for every budget, lifestyle, and design aesthetic.
+This guide will cover 101 kitchen remodel ideas for every budget, lifestyle, and design aesthetic.
 In ways both big and small, we’ll show you some easy tips and tricks for remodeling your kitchen, whether that means finding the best microwave for your favorite popcorn or giving you some new decorating ideas for your Fourth of July BBQ.
-Read on for 101 Kitchen Remodeling tips!
+Read on for 101 kitchen remodeling ideas.

 Best Kitchen Appliances With Style